 In addition, part of the sales of this product will be donated to the Association for Aid and Relief Japan (AAR Japan), an authorized NPO, through the activities of the AEON

 1% Club.
-This is for the purpose of healthy development of young people in Asia in order to support the education of children in Cambodia, where
+This is for the purpose of healthy development of young people in Asia in order to support the education of children in Cambodia, where the umbrellas are produced.

 Tabulating CO2 emissions across the entire supply chain